Starring Elizabeth Reaser, Henry Thomas, Lulu Wilson, Annalise Basso

-Set in 1960s L.A as opposed to its predecessor’s modern day setting, the film kicks off with a séance performed by the Zander family comprised of the widowed mother (Alice), and two daughters-17 (Lina) and 8 (Doris).
+Set in 1960s L.A as opposed to its predecessor’s modern-day setting, the film kicks off with a séance performed by the Zander family comprised of the widowed mother (Alice), and two daughters-17 (Lina) and 8 (Doris).
 The séance is a somewhat elaborate scam that the mother rationalizes as a way to bring comfort to those who’ve lost loved ones.
 More accurately though, it’s a desperate means of supporting her two daughters as a single mom.
-After the older daughter Lina discovers the new Hasbro board game, Ouija, at a friend’s party, and suggests adding it to their business, the fake communication with spirts becomes a genuine communication at the Zander home, and Doris begins demonstrating a clear knack at the process.
-While the mother believes Doris’ new found skills to be a blessing from God, Lina grows concerned and seeks help from the school priest.
+After the older daughter, Lina discovers the new Hasbro board game, Ouija, at a friend’s party, and suggests adding it to their business, the fake communication with spirits becomes a genuine communication at the Zander home, and Doris begins demonstrating a clear knack at the process.
+While the mother believes Doris’ newfound skills to be a blessing from God, Lina grows concerned and seeks help from the school priest.
 A lot of what ensues is standard spook house tactics: jump scares, sordid backstories, possessed children.
-It’s a fifty year old formula.
+It’s a fifty-year-old formula.

 What works for this film, and elevates it beyond its familiar trappings is the commitment to character development and the resulting performances.
 The cast of unknowns-Elizabeth Reaser as the mom, Annalise Basso as Lina, and especially Lulu Wilson as Doris- are excellent.
 The latter is equally convincing as her character shifts from the endearingly strange little girl to her terrifyingly sinister possessed substitute.
 Her bright eyes can be adorable or malevolent.